 Note that we do score the Typing Quality test, which is subjectively assigned.
 However, there are multiple people giving their input for this test, as we don't want a single person's opinion, which may differ from the users', to make up the whole score for a certain keyboard.
 We do plan on making those tests even more precise and useful to the users, so don't hesitate to leave us feedback on what we can improve.

 Our Keystrokes test is useful to compare the feel of the keypress.
-We measure the force required to actuate a key, the pre-travel distance that the key travels before actuation, and the total travel distance.
+We measure the operating and actuation force required to actuate a key, the pre-travel distance that the key travels before actuation, and the total travel distance.
 This is very subjective to each use; something can be good for gaming, but won't be the best for typing.
 We provide data to help compare keyboards so it's easier for the user to know which keyboard might better suit their needs.

 What makes great typing quality may vary from person to person; this is why our test is subjective.
 However, we look at very specific aspects for each keyboard, to keep our results comparable across products.
 To make sure that the keyboard typing quality scores aren't the opinion of a single tester, at least three different people go through the typing tests and give their feedback.